The Affair (Child novel): Plot

 To protect the army, Reacher invents a story that the Rileys were killed in an accident, and that the militia was responsible for the murders.
-In the course of his investigations, Reacher had been rude to a senior officer who was a member of the Kelham PR office.
-Garber informs Reacher that despite the very successful conclusion of the case, a complaint by this PR officer has been taken seriously, and Reacher has been put on the "shit list".
-Knowing that he will likely spend the rest of his military career sitting behind a desk, Reacher decides to resign from the service, and sets out on the road, setting up the events of Killing Floor.
+In the course of his investigation, Reacher had been rude to a senior officer who was a member of the base's PR office.
+Garber informs Reacher that despite the very successful conclusion of the case, a complaint by this PR officer has resulted in Reacher being put on likely-permanent desk duty.
+Reacher decides to resign from the service and sets out on the road.